SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 Rename the **EmptyBot.cs** file into **WelcomeUserBot.cs**, change the base class from `ActivityHandler` to `SharePointActivityHandler` and import the namespace `Microsoft.Bot.Builder.SharePoint`.
 Follow the instructions provided in the ["Implement the actual Bot Powered ACE"](./Building-Your-First-Bot-Powered-ACE.md#implement-the-actual-bot-powered-ace) section of the reference article ["Building your first Bot Powered Adaptive Card Extension"](./Building-Your-First-Bot-Powered-ACE.md) to implement the basic code of the Bot Powered ACE.
 Specifically, implement four Card Views:

-* Welcome: it is the Card View that shows the welcome message with user display name and user principal name of the currently authenticated user.
+* Welcome: it's the Card View that shows the welcome message with user display name and user principal name of the currently authenticated user.
-* SignIn: it is the Card View to allow an end user to sign-in via Entra ID.
+* Sign-In: it's the Card View to allow an end user to sign-in via Microsoft Entra ID.
-* SignedOut: it is the Card View to confirm when an authenticated user signed out.
+* Signed-Out: it's the Card View to confirm when an authenticated user signed out.
-* Error: it is the Card View to show an error message, in case an error occurs.
+* Error: it's the Card View to show an error message, in case an error occurs.

-In the following code excerpt you can see how the welcome Card View is defined in the constructor of the Bot.
+In the following code excerpt, you can see how the welcome Card View is defined in the constructor of the Bot.

 ```CSharp
 // Prepare ACE data for all Card Views